husobee/husobee.github.io/_posts/2017-08-28-secure-programming-1.markdown

 title: "Secure Programming - Web Applications"
 date: 2017-08-28 15:30:00
 categories: school secure-programming
+description: "Common web application security anti-patterns to watch for, starting with SQL injection, from my infosec master's studies."
 ---

 I know...
 It has been a while since I have posted anything, and for that I am